itsjesushx/TownOfSushi/README.md

 ## Aftermath
 ### **Applied to: Crewmates**
 Killing the Aftermath All their killer to use their ability.
-If the Viper kills the Aftermath, they will Suicide.
+If the Poisoner kills the Aftermath, they will Suicide.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|